tcho6319/JGibson-Portfolio/documents/design-journey.md

   - Users (login + logout)
   - Sessions
   - Gallery with user controls
-    - Uploading images
+    - Tags + Description
-    - Viewing a single image if you click it
+    - Viewing a single image in a larger format if you click it
-    - Tags (may not be necessary ?????)
+      - Arrow buttons to cycle through images in gallery in larger format
+      - Add tag forms
+      - Remove tag forms
+      - Delete image button
+    - Searching by both tags and description
   - Art request form
     - Sticky
     - Feedback